-Lauderdale Marine Center in Ft.
-Lauderdale Florida is the largest yacht repair facility in the United States.
-LMC currently has over 60-acres (with plans to expand) where they can accommodate over 300 vessels from 40 feet to 200 feet.
-Their haul-out capabilities enable them to safely dry dock over 110 boats up to 300 tons and, they have an additional 180 in-water berths.
+Lauderdale Marine Center in Fort Lauderdale, Florida, is the largest yacht-repair facility in the United States.
+LMC currently occupies over 60 acres (with plans to expand) and can accommodate more than 300 vessels ranging from 40 feet to 200 feet.
+Their haul-out capabilities allow them to safely dry-dock more than 110 boats weighing up to 300 tons, and they have an additional 180 in-water berths.

-Many of the vessels that are hauled at LMC receive special attention from Michael Yankowski, the Coatings Manager.
+Many of the vessels hauled at LMC receive special attention from coatings manager Michael Yankowsk.
 Michael began working in the marine industry after college and found an interest in the coatings and fiberglass departments.
-He was fortunate early in his career that a yard manager he worked for was a master boat builder who mentored Michael and treated him like a son.
+He was fortunate early in his career that a yard manager he worked for was a master boatbuilder who mentored him and treated him like a son.

 What is your role at LMC?

 “I oversee the LMC bottom crew.
 I’m responsible for making sure my jobs stay on time and within budget and, most importantly, delivering first-class work.”

 When did you first become familiar with Propspeed?

 “I started working with Propspeed around 2005.”

 Is Propspeed a product you recommend to your customers?

 “Absolutely!
 Propspeed is a must-have on any vessel that has underwater running gear.
 There are other running-gear antifouling systems out there, but none can compete with Propspeed.”